ansh-tandon/EpicGuardian--Wallet/README.md

 ## Technical Detail

 ![technical-detail](./docs/technical-detail.png)
+Utilizes Wallet Connect V2 to seamlessly interact with various dApps.
+Implements Threshold ECDSA using Motoko for optimized performance and heightened security.
+Integrates Internet Identity for secure and seamless user authentication.
+Incorporates EIP4331 Account Abstraction, enabling the creation of Abstract Wallet Transactions.

 - ICP Smart Wallet connects through Wallet Connect V2 to interact with various dApps.
 - ICP Smart Wallet utilizes Threshold ECDSA, which is implemented with Motoko for enhanced performance and security.